rbannist/hexagonal-adk-ai-agent/1/README.md

 - A Google Cloud Storage bucket.
 - A Google Cloud Firestore database.
 - Authenticated gcloud CLI or a service account with permissions for Vertex AI and Cloud Storage.
+- If deploying to Cloud Run using the cloudbuild.yaml.example file as a template, two Secret Manager secrets (agent description and instructions).

 ### Configuration